 3.14 Integrity and fairness are at the heart of all the School's policies and procedures.
-National Centre for Circus Arts_has a number of close artistic and historical links with similar small specialist higher education providers of dance and allied artistic disciplines.
-We recognise that there may be times where the involvement in our processes and procedures of one or more individuals who are located within a similar or cognate higher education context and who are fully independent of National Centre for Circus Arts, may be of substantial benefit to students, providing assurances against bias and prejudice, and giving independent oversight of our procedures and processes.
+NCCA has a number of close artistic and historical links with similar small specialist higher education providers of dance, drama and allied artistic disciplines.
+We recognise that there may be times where the involvement in our processes and procedures of one or more individuals who are located within a similar or cognate higher education context and who are fully independent of NCCA, may be of substantial benefit to students, providing assurances against bias and prejudice, and giving independent oversight of our procedures and processes.
 This oversight also helps to ensure fairness and reasonableness, and maintain and enhance quality.